Independence of Singapore Agreement 1965: Background

-Singapore attained sovereignty on 3 June 1959 from the United Kingdom, becoming a self-governing polity with full internal autonomy.
+Singapore attained sovereignty on 3 June 1959 from the United Kingdom, becoming a self-governing colony with full internal autonomy.
 Nonetheless, control over its external affairs remained vested in the British colonial administration, reflecting a constitutional arrangement akin to that of the Irish Free State.
 Between 1959 and 1963, Singapore operated as a de facto state in all domestic matters.
 On 16 September 1963, the Proclamation of Malaysia was promulgated, signifying the formation of a new federation encompassing four constituent territories: the Federation of Malaya, North Borneo (now Sabah), Sarawak and Singapore.
 By this juncture, Sarawak, Sabah and Singapore were all self-governing colonies, and upon accession to the federation, Singapore assumed the status of an autonomous state, parallel to that of the other two Bornean entities.

 Prior to the final agreement, an alternative constitutional model in the form of a looser confederation had been proposed.
-Under this scheme, Singapore would revert to the self-governing status it had enjoyed between 1959 and 1963, but within a broader Malaysian framework wherein Kuala Lumpur would assume responsibility for defence and foreign affairs, mirroring previous British oversight.
-Security matters would be managed jointly through an Internal Security Council.
-Crucially, Singapore's tax revenue would be remitted to the federal government, yet it would forfeit legislative representation in the Malaysian Parliament.
+Under this scheme, Singapore would revert to the self-governing status it had enjoyed between 1959 and 1963, but within a broader Malaysian framework.
+Singapore would raise forces as are necessary for the defence of Singapore and place them at the disposal of the Malaysian Government in times of national need.
+Policy for both defence and external defence would be discussed in a Council of Ministers from both sides with the Malaysian Prime Minister having the casting vote in case of disagreement.
+Crucially, Singapore's tax revenue would be remitted to the federal government.
+However, it would forfeit legislative representation in the Malaysian Parliament.
 This provoked significant opposition, most notably from Lee Kuan Yew, who argued to Tunku Abdul Rahman that "Singapore cannot become a colony in Malaysia", invoking the principle of no taxation without representation.
 British authorities also objected to the proposal, fearing that a diluted federal structure might engender instability at a time when regional tensions were high due to the Konfrontasi with Indonesia.